maxiruani/express-svelte/README.md

  - `html`: HTML code.

  Also [@nuxt/devalue](https://github.com/nuxt/devalue) function is provided to serialize props.
- This is made at template level to avoid serializing props if you desire to remove them from the template because you don't need to hydrate the view later.
+ This is made at template level to avoid serializing props that are not necessary according to hydration config.